armanatory/100_days_of_ml_code/100DaysOfMLCode/readme.md

 -----
 # 100DaysOfMlCode
-Although, this is not my first n-days challenge of sth, and I left some previous behind, but due to the motives of my friend @Mehran97_r, I hope to stick on this.
-Alongside the twitter, I'm going to log the days on my GitHub account. #100DaysOfMlCode #Day1
+I will log my tries on a 100 days journey of machine learning here.
+Furthermore, I'll publish some of them through my twitter account.

 #### Day 5: December 28th, 2018